 Pleasure: in a well-told lie

-Joy: in scamming a new place to live
+Joy: in scamming a new place to live, hide out, operate from

 Compassion: there is none for anyone